Tracking David Tepper's Appaloosa Management Portfolio - Q1 2017 Update

 PNC Financial (NYSE:PNC): The fairly large ~4% PNC stake was established in Q3 2016 at prices between $78.50 and $91 and increased by ~220% last quarter at prices between $88 and $118.
 The stock is now just above those ranges at $121.

-Terraform Power (NASDAQ:TERP): TERP is a 1.77% portfolio stake established in Q4 2015 at prices between $7 and $20.
+TerraForm Power (NASDAQ:TERP): TERP is a 1.77% portfolio stake established in Q4 2015 at prices between $7 and $20.
 The stock is now at $12.20.

-The following are the other minutely small stakes in the portfolio: AK Steel (NYSE:AKS), Delta Air Lines (NYSE:DAL), Kayne Anderson MLP (NYSE:KYN), Rio Tinto plc (NYSE:RIO), Snap Inc. (NYSE:SNAP), Terraform Global (NASDAQ:GLBL), Thermo Fisher Scientific (NYSE:TMO), United Continental Holdings (NYSE:UAL), United States Steel (NYSE:X), and WMIH Corp.
+The following are the other minutely small stakes in the portfolio: AK Steel (NYSE:AKS), Delta Air Lines (NYSE:DAL), Kayne Anderson MLP (NYSE:KYN), Rio Tinto plc (NYSE:RIO), Snap Inc. (NYSE:SNAP), TerraForm Global (NASDAQ:GLBL), Thermo Fisher Scientific (NYSE:TMO), United Continental Holdings (NYSE:UAL), United States Steel (NYSE:X), and WMIH Corp.
 (NASDAQ:WMIH).

 Note: Tepper has a ~3.7% ownership stake in WMIH.